Waring & Gillow: Gillow & Co.

 The firm of Gillow's of Lancaster can be traced back to the luxury furniture and furnishings firm founded by Robert Gillow (1704–72) in about 1730.
 Robert Gillow served an apprenticeship as a joiner.
 During the 1730s he began to exploit the lucrative West Indies trade exporting mahogany furniture and importing rum and sugar.
 Following his death in 1772, the business was continued by his two sons, Richard (1734–1811) and Robert (1745–93).
 In 1764 a London branch of Gillow's was established at 176 Oxford Road, now Oxford Street, by Thomas Gillow and William Taylor.
 The firm rapidly established a reputation for supplying high-quality furniture to the richest families in the country.
 Gillow & Co. introduced both the Davenport desk and patented a telescopic dining table yet contemporary critics still called the company's furniture "solid, well made, but unadventurous".

 S. J. Waring & Sons

 Waring's of Liverpool was founded by John Waring, who arrived in the city from Belfast in 1835 and established a wholesale cabinet making business.
 He was succeeded by his son Samuel James Waring who rapidly expanded the business during the 1880s, furnishing hotels and public buildings throughout Europe.
-He also founded Waring-White Building Company which built the Liverpool Corn Exchange, Selfridge's department store and the Ritz Hotel.
+In 1904, he founded the Waring-White Building Company which built the Liverpool Cotton Exchange Building, Selfridges department store and the Ritz Hotel.
 Samuel James's son and namesake Samuel James Waring (1860–1940) continued the family business and was elevated to the peerage as Baron Waring in 1922.